 If you are able to walk a mile at home, this trail should be easy.
 There are a couple of benches along the way.
 The trail winds through a pond-studded spruce/hemlock forest for one half mile, then descends to the beach.

 Dress for the weather and wear good walking shoes that can deal with a little mud if you encounter some along the way.

 Walk on your own along a one mile shoreline trail or just head down to the sandy beach to explore.
+Look for intertidal life.
 Perhaps you'll hear the blows of a humpback whale, or have a curious harbor seal follow you.
 A wide variety of wildflowers bloom in this coastal zone during the summer months.
-The beach is also a terrific place to see land, shore and sea birds.
+The beach is a great place to find a vantage point to watch for birds.
+Look for land, shore and sea birds in the Cove.
 Don't forget to take your camera.